eduncan911/3dp/ZeroEffs/cad/README.md

 These are compressed STEP files.

-If your CAD application does not support compressed step files, you can just unzip the `stpZ` file and then you'll have a normal step file.
+If your CAD application does not support this open standard of compressed step files, you can unzip the `stpZ` file and then you'll have a normal step file.